microsoft/project-html-website-container/README.md

 # This repo is no longer used.
-Please raise it in https://github.com/microsoft/devops-project-samples
+Please see  https://github.com/microsoft/devops-project-samples for samples of Azure DevOps Project

 | Language | Platform | Author |
 | -------- | --------|--------|